kurbster/Prompt-Summarization/README.md

 4. Create your summarization files.
     1. `summary.txt` - A basic summary of the prompt
     2. `expert.txt` - An expert summary of the prompt
-    3. `instruction.txt` - A description of the code solution
 5. Run the `format.sh` script.
 6. Push the changes to your local branch and submit a Pull Request.
     1. The `test.sh` will be run for every pull request to decide if it can merge.